Kaushika-Anandh/Exp-7-Synchornous-counters-/README.md

-### PROGRAM
+## PROGRAM
 ```
-Program for flipflops  and verify its truth table in quartus using Verilog programming.
+Program for counters  and verify its truth table in quartus using Verilog programming.
 Developed by: Kaushika A
 RegisterNumber:  212221230048
 ```